-(11) By virtue of his position as trustee, Richard Abbe has voting and dispositive power over the securities held by The Bennett Abbe Irrevocable Trust.
+By virtue of his position as trustee, Richard Abbe has voting and dispositive power over the securities held by The Bennett Abbe Irrevocable Trust.

-"Number of Shares of Common Stock Owned Prior to Offering" includes (i) 83,330 shares of common stock issued to the shareholder in January 2015 (we have not verified that this shareholder still holds these shares) and (ii) this shareholder's "Shares of Common Stock to be Sold Pursuant to this Prospectus".
+"Number of Shares of Common Stock Owned Prior to Offering" includes (i) 83,330 shares of common stock issued to the shareholder in January 2015 (we have not verified that this shareholder still holds these shares), (ii) this shareholder's "Shares of Common Stock to be Sold Pursuant to this Prospectus" and (iii) and 166,660 shares issuable upon the exercise of certain Series B and Series C Warrants.
 This amount does not (i) give effect to limitations on ownership set out in any of the warrants that may be exercised into such shares or (ii) include any shares that may be beneficially owned by an affiliate.

-"Shares of Common Stock to be Sold Pursuant to this Prospectus" includes (i) 83,330 shares of common stock issuable upon exercise of the Series A Warrants, (ii) 166,660 shares of common stock issuable upon exercise of the Series B Warrants, (iii) 166,660 shares of common stock issuable upon exercise of the Series C Warrants, (iv) 83,330 shares of common stock issuable upon exercise of the Series D Warrants and (v) 83,330 shares of common stock issuable upon exercise of the Series E Warrants.
+"Shares of Common Stock to be Sold Pursuant to this Prospectus" includes (i) 83,330 shares of common stock issuable upon exercise of the Series A Warrants, (ii) 83,330 shares of common stock issuable upon exercise of the Series B Warrants, (iii) 83,330 shares of common stock issuable upon exercise of the Series C Warrants, (iv) 83,330 shares of common stock issuable upon exercise of the Series C Warrants, (iv) 83,330 shares of common stock issuable upon exercise of the Series C Warrants, (iv) 83,330 shares of common stock issuable upon exercise of the Series E Warrants.

-(12) Shaye Hirsch has voting and dispositive power over the securities owned by the selling stockholder.
+Shaye Hirsch has voting and dispositive power over the securities owned by the selling stockholder.

-"Number of Shares of Common Stock Owned Prior to Offering" includes this shareholder's "Shares of Common Stock to be Sold Pursuant to this Prospectus".
+"Number of Shares of Common Stock Owned Prior to Offering" includes this shareholder's "Shares of Common Stock to be Sold Pursuant to this Prospectus" and 5,000,000 shares issuable upon the exercise of certain Series B and Series C Warrants.
 This amount does not (i) give effect to limitations on ownership set out in any of the warrants that may be exercised into such shares or (ii) include any shares that may be beneficially owned by an affiliate.

-"Shares of Common Stock to be Sold Pursuant to this Prospectus" includes (i) 2,500,000 shares of common stock issuable upon exercise of the Series A Warrants, (ii) 5,000,000 shares of common stock issuable upon exercise of the Series B Warrants, (iii) 5,000,000 shares of common stock issuable upon exercise of the Series D Warrants and (v) 2,500,000 shares of common stock issuable upon exercise of the Series B Warrants and (v) 2,500,000 shares of common stock issuable upon exercise of the Series B Warrants and (v) 2,500,000 shares of common stock issuable upon exercise of the Series B Warrants.
+"Shares of Common Stock to be Sold Pursuant to this Prospectus" includes (i) 2,500,000 shares of common stock issuable upon exercise of the Series A Warrants, (ii) 2,500,000 shares of common stock issuable upon exercise of the Series B Warrants, (iii) 2,500,000 shares of common stock issuable upon exercise of the Series C Warrants, (iv) 2,500,000 shares of common stock issuable upon exercise of the Series B Warrants, (iii) 2,500,000 shares of the Series D Warrants and (v) 2,500,000 shares of common stock issuable upon exercise of the Series E Warrants.